Applying for college through the CAO

 Give yourself time

-The UCAS application will require an essay or a personal statement explaining why you're interested in your chosen field of study.
+If you apply to colleges in the UK, the UCAS application will require an essay or a personal statement explaining why you're interested in your chosen field of study.
 Make sure you have enough time to complete this.

 Practice your application

-Practice filling in the CAO and UCAS forms.
+Practice filling in the CAO forms.
 When applying online, double check everything and get someone to look over the application before you finalise it.
 You could also fill out the paper application, make a photocopy of each one and get a teacher to check that everything is filled in properly before you post them off.
 The CAO has a demo application you can use to practice.

 Submit on time

 Make sure you get the CAO forms in on time.
 Click here for a list of important CAO dates you'll need to know.